 You may have an organization with more than one PCB designer.
 The second PCB designer may or may not have CID certification.
-Know the strengths and weaknesses of your team and assign tasks accordingly.
+Know the strengths and weaknesses of your PCB design teams and assign tasks accordingly.
 A junior PCB Designer may be assigned the task of managing your company library or you may have a dedicated librarian in place.

 PCB Service Bureau

-Your resource to your external resources is the purchasing department.
+Your resource to your external resource is the purchasing department.
 Purchasing manages (and pays) fabrication, assembly, turn-key, electronic component distributors, testing facilities, and testing equipment.
-Your purchasing department should be able to provide you with information and access to a wide variety of external resources that allow you to meet your short and long term goals.
-An Altium Designer Viewer license can be valuable for your purchasing department to access to bills of materials and other output data formats they may need access to communicate vital information to your outside resources.
+Your purchasing department should be able to provide you with information and access to a wide variety of external resources that allow you to meet your short and long-term goals.
+An Altium Designer Viewer license can be valuable for your purchasing department to access bills of materials and other output data formats they may need access to communicate vital information to your outside resources.

 PCB Fabrication House / PCB Assembly House

 Choose wisely.
 With the support of your purchasing department, you should have many options in the choices you can make.
-Pricing, lead time and availability of components and materials are just a few of the factors that can aﬀect the delivery of a bare circuit board or even a completed assembly.
-Some vendors specialize in diﬀerent areas such as quick turn prototypes or high quantity orders with long lead times, or a variety of combination of services that fall under the Turn-Key umbrella.
-Altium Designer benefits your team with the existing ability to export a broad range of PCB design fabrication and assembly file formats.
+Pricing, lead time, and availability of components and materials are just a few of the factors that can aﬀect the delivery of a bare circuit board or even a completed assembly.
+Some vendors specialize in diﬀerent areas such as quick turn prototypes or high quantity orders with long lead times, or a variety of combinations of services that fall under the Turn-Key umbrella.
+Altium Designer book benefits your PCB design teams with the existing ability to export a broad range of PCB design book fabrication and assembly file formats.
 Vary your choices and develop relationships with fab and assembly houses so that expectations can from both sides are met.